danielesteban/dudes/README.md

     onContact: (contact) => {},
   },
   ambient = {
-    range: { from: 0, to: 128 }, // Ambient sounds altitude range (in meters)
+    range: { from: 0, to: 128 }, // Ambient sounds altitude range (in worldspace)
     sounds: [
       {
         url: '/sounds/sea.ogg', // Public url of the sound